Integrated Health Management

 Resources and tools

-The Clinical Review by Code List, is available on the provider website under Utilization Review.
-This document lists codes that require prior authorization or pre-service review.
+The code list has codes that require prior authorization or pre-service review.
 You can also use our code check tool in Availity to confirm if a code requires prior authorization or pre-service review.

 Providers located in Washington and Alaska can use our online prior authorization tool to submit medical records as part of supporting documentation.